-More details about the essay, including the essay questions, an essay writing guide, essay topic suggestions, and FAQs can be found on Canvas - check the Module dedicated to the essay.
+More details about the essay, including the essay questions, an essay writing guide, essay topic suggestions, and FAQs can be found on Canvas - check the 'Essay Help' Module (especially the page titled 'Essay questions and helpful hints').
 There are also a lot of model essays for you to look at, written by students from previous years.